tardate/LittleArduinoProjects/FritzingParts/README.md

-# Fritzing Parts
+# #223 Fritzing Parts

-This is just a place where I'm recording custom Fritzing parts that I'm using for various schematics.
+Most projects in the LittleArduinoProjects collection a circuit schematic drawn with [Fritzing](http://fritzing.org/home/).
+But often I needed a non-standard part for the diagram.
+Here they are!

+NB: if I'm making a PCB, I'll probably be using [KiCad](http://kicad-pcb.org/) instead.

 ## New Parts